ProtoductionDev/RobloxShortcutGenerator/README.md

 # RobloxShortcutGenerator
 ## Installation:
-Just extract the 'RobloxShortcuts' folder to documents/desktop or wherever you want to keep it.
+Download the 'RobloxShortcuts.zip' and extract the 'RobloxShortcuts' folder to documents/desktop or wherever you want to keep it.
 All files are necessary, dont delete, move, or rename anything

 ## Usage:
 Run RobloxShortcuts.exe to open the tool.